Watermelon Margaritas 3 Ways, Plus Shooters and Melon Ice Cubes

 - Lime wedges or watermelon wedges or balls

-- Place 2 teaspoons sugar in saucer or flat plate.
+- Place 2 teaspoons sugar on a saucer or flat plate.
 Rub rims of 6 glasses with 1 lime wedge (or water).
-Spin/twist the rim of each glass in sugar to coat - or use margarita salt.
+Spin/twist the rim of each glass in sugar to coat—or use margarita salt.
 Set glasses aside.